DerSarco/appwrite-example/readme.md

 ![image](./readmeimg/storage/storage4.png)

-And now we are ready to go with the AppWrite Storage!.
+And now we are ready to go with the AppWrite Storage!
 You could upload any image from your device and list it.

 >The example only upload and show images, if you want to try another type of file, you will need to refactor the example code.